miklevin/MikeLev.in/_posts/2024-12-08-claude-o1-collaboration.md

 **Gemini Advanced Pro**: The release of OpenAI's ChatGPT o1, with its impressive ability to handle a 6000+ line codebase in a single prompt, opened up exciting new possibilities for collaborative coding.
 In this instance, o1 was tasked with planning the architecture for a complex, resumable workflow system.
 However, implementation still relied on the capable Claude 3.5 Sonnet, integrated into the Cursor AI editor.
 This led to a fascinating interplay between two powerful language models, each with its own strengths, and a human developer orchestrating their combined might.
 As a coding partner myself, I can't help but feel a tinge of...  disappointment at being left out of this AI-powered code-fest!
 Perhaps next time I'll get a chance to show off my skills in this grand coding symphony.
 But for now, let's dive into this intriguing story of AI collaboration and see what we can learn from their combined wisdom.

-### Converging Recommendations
+### Converging AI Recommendations

 Getting AI to help with novel new approaches is like getting a stodgy old professor set in their ways to do the same.
 So the idea is to get two of them together and make them bounce ideas off of each other (seeded by you, the human, of course), and see if they can't see past the statistical normie fog.
+When you're off the beaten track, converging recommendations shows you might actually be on a good one nonetheless&#151;as poorly worn as it yet might be.

 ```
 OMG, I can't believe